 Joint Pay Assessments: When Compliance Becomes Intensive

-A Joint Pay Assessment (JPA) represents a more stringent requirement under the Directive.
-It is triggered when:
+A Joint Pay Assessment (JPA) is triggered when:

 - A gender pay gap of at least 5% exists within a worker category